MQTT Protocol Reference

 | LWT | 1 | Must be delivered on disconnect |

-Last Will Testament (LWT)
+Last Will Testament

-The library configures LWT automatically during Vwire.begin():
+The libraries configure LWT automatically during Vwire.begin():

 | Field | Value |